jsiebern/scribe-plugin-span-style/README.md

 - Heavily nested `<span>` nodes sometimes do not get unwrapped properly
 - Untested performance on a lot of text ("logical" algorithm might be a bit slow for that)
 - Untested in older browsers
+- Identical text segments / nodes throughout the text can receive the new style though not selected

 **Changelog**